Machine Vision vs Computer Vision: AI's Evolution

 Automate Complex Processes with Robovision

-Make no mistake, traditional CV still has its uses for specific tasks where clear-cut instructions can be applied consistently.
-This is why traditional CV is still in widespread use today.
-But for complex tasks that cannot be grasped with manual rules, deep learning-based CV is the way forward.
+Make no mistake, traditional computer vision still has its uses for specific tasks where clear-cut instructions can be applied consistently.
+This is why traditional computer vision is still in widespread use today.
+But for complex tasks that cannot be grasped with manual rules, deep learning-based computer vision is the way forward.

-Deep learning for CV will inevitably become indispensable as more and more industries catch onto its many uses, from detecting COVID-19 in lung images in healthcare to recognising unscanned products at self-checkouts in retail.
+Deep learning for computer vision will inevitably become indispensable as more and more industries catch onto its many uses.
+From AI in healthcare to AI in retail: vision AI detects COVID-19 in lung images and recognizes unscanned products at self-checkouts.
 However, most companies still struggle to translate massive AI potential into actual real-world use cases.

-AI leaders often can provide both expertise and technology to help them implement their AI projects successfully.
+Leaders in artificial intelligence often provide both expertise and technology to help them implement AI projects successfully.
 And this is where Robovision, an AI pioneer, can help you.
 Our name Robovision says it all: we are an AI company specializing in deep learning for computer vision.
-At the core of our business lies Robovision Platform, a powerful yet accessible deep learning CV platform we developed to enable anyone to create and maintain AI applications.
+At the core of our business lies Robovision Platform, a powerful yet accessible deep learning computer vision platform we developed to enable anyone to create and maintain AI applications.